Virtual / phone / video / Zoom interviews

 Prepare to expect questions, just as you would for any other interview.
 See typical interview questions.

 Content of your responses is the most important factor.
 The rest is "packaging."
 Poor packaging can derail your success even if your content is good.
 But good packaging won't overcome inadequate content.

 Of course you'll want to do appropriate follow-up and thanks.

-Choose a location for yourself where your phone coverage is reliable and clear, or if possible arrange to use a land-line in a quiet, appropriate location (such as an office where you work).
+Choose a location for yourself where your internet / phone coverage is reliable and clear. as possible.

 Position of your laptop/computer for video:

 For a video interview, make sure your webcam is at the same level as your face, so your interviewer views your face straight-on, and not from underneath.
 You might need to place your laptop on something to elevate it.
 Check your background!